 Here are some ways I learned to sloooooow down in Madagascar:

-1. Mipay aloke // Find some shade: The sun is especially strong in the southern part of the country and as much as the Antandroy are used to it, everyone loves a cool breeze and some coverage from the tamarin tree.
+1. Mipay aloke // Find some shade: The sun is especially strong in the southern part of the country and as much as the Antandroy are used to it, everyone loves a cool breeze and some coverage from the tamarind tree.
 Where you will find shade, you will find company.
-Sounds like a win-win to be.
+Sounds like a win-win to me.

 2. Manao deba // Have a conversation: When someone would ask, "What are you doing?" when sitting with neighbors on the ground, I used to say "nothing," with a tinge of guilt.
 They would correct me, reminding me that we are "manao deba" or having conversation and that it was worthy of our time.

 3. Mitsangatsangana // Go for a walk: An all-time favorite hobby among Malagasy people is going for walks.
-Grab a friend and walk as leisurely as you like, with no particular destination in mind, and talk about whatever comes to mind.
+Grab a friend and walk as leisurely as you like, with no particular destination in mind, and talk about just about anything.

 4. Mamangy-vangy namana // Visit a friend: I can't remember that last time a friend randomly showed up at my door in America to hang out, but here in Madagascar, I get visitors multiple times a day.
 While I still hold on to my American value of personal space, I admire and appreciate my visitors who stop by to say hello.